adjust/dev-docs/docs/react-native/recording/events.md

 ## Record event revenue

-You can measure revenue associated with an event by setting the `revenue` and `currency` properties on your event instance.
-Use this feature to measure revenue-generating actions in your app.
+You can record revenue associated with an event by setting the `revenue` and `currency` properties on your event instance.
+Use this feature to record revenue-generating actions in your app.

 To set these properties, call the {code}`setRevenue` method and pass the following arguments:

 - The revenue amount (**number**)
 - The currency code (**string**)

 You must format the currency code as a 3 character string that follows the [ISO 4217 standard](https://www.iban.com/currency-codes).
 The Adjust server converts the reported revenue to your chosen reporting currency.
-Check [our guide to tracking purchases in different currencies](https://help.adjust.com/en/article/currency-conversion) for more information.
+Check [the guide to tracking purchases in different currencies](https://help.adjust.com/en/article/currency-conversion) for more information.

 :::{tab-set-code}